Writing Is My Passion

 How important is it to keep a promise, especially when you made that promise to a man you hardly knew, but a man who saved your life and died, and how difficult is it to keep that promise, especially if it stands in the way of your life’s ambition?

 The book is a mainstream fiction, a cross genre of Historical-Adventure-Romance.
-I wish to complete the manuscript by the end of 2017.
+I wish to complete my manuscript by the end of 2020 (perhaps, a too ambitious goal).

-Reflecting back on my 2016 writing activities, I’m struck with a shameful realization—a year of zero success.
+Reflecting back on my 2019 writing activities, I’m struck with a shameful realization—a year of zero success.
 My novel had stagnated, stuck in the quagmire of rewrites.
-A few short stories I had submitted, either for publication or contest, all failed.
+The several short stories I had submitted, either for publication or contest, all failed.
 All rejected.
-And to add to all those feelings of failure, my blogs and postings, both on this writer’s website and on my Experimental Traveler website, had all seized.
+One received some kind words from a publisher, that she had seriously considered it for publication.
+Encouraging, yes, but a rejection is a rejection.

 I don’t know.
 And in not knowing, all I can do is to keep on writing and let the time take its course.